 Suboxone is commonly given to help people recover from opioid addiction.
 Suboxone can do a lot to help prevent the cravings and withdrawal symptoms that make it so hard to quit using opioids.
-However, it is possible to get high off of Suboxone if you inject it or take it with benzodiazapines.
-If you take enough Suboxone, or if you take it in the right way, you may cause damage to yourself and your life.
+However, it is possible to get high off of Suboxone if you inject it or take it with benzodiazepines.
+If you take enough Suboxone, or if you take it in the wrong way, you may cause damage to yourself and your life.

 According to the National Institute on Drug Abuse, Suboxone can be effective in treating addiction.
 It MUST be taken as directed by a medical professional.
-As soon as you start to abuse it, you can find yourself back in a similar position to where you started – addicted to a drug, and needing a way out.
+As soon as you start to abuse it, you can find yourself back in a similar position to where you started – addicted to a drug and needing a way out.